 – Provide adequate time for meals and breaks throughout the day.

-– Consider lunch panels with a diverse group of faculty, staff and students/trainees in which attendees share something about their work.
-This provides broad exposure to the department or division, and avoids putting the applicant “on the spot” the entire time.
+– Consider lunch panels with a group of faculty, staff and students/trainees in which attendees share something about their work while the candidate has a chance to eat.
+This provides broad exposure to the department or division, and avoids putting the applicant “on the spot” for the entire time.

 – Highlight campus-wide and community partners and resources: